On-Going Care Using the Latest Technology

 Routine Appointments Will Protect Your Smile

 Although regular brushing and flossing are certainly vital to your dental health, only a professional cleaning can thoroughly remove the harmful substances that accumulate on your teeth over time.
 Without proper care, bacteria will continue to grow, eventually moving from your teeth to your gum tissue.
 In turn, gum disease can lead to bad breath, missing teeth, and even jawbone degeneration.
-During your routine cleanings, Dr. Flynn can remove these harmful substances, greatly reducing your risk for dental decay, gum disease, tooth loss, and related conditions.
+During your routine cleanings, Dr. Stubbs can remove these harmful substances, greatly reducing your risk for dental decay, gum disease, tooth loss, and related conditions.

 Benefit from Our Advanced Technology

 - Digital x-rays: Digital x-rays, like traditional film x-rays, can provide images of individual teeth or of your entire oral structure.
 However, digital imaging systems have a number of important advantages over their older film-based counterparts.
-These images can be highly magnified, enabling Dr. Flynn to detect even very small cavities, cracks, and other damage.
+These images can be highly magnified, enabling Dr. Stubbs to detect even very small cavities, cracks, and other damage.
 Additionally, digital x-rays are easier to store and reference.
 They also involve no radiation exposure.

-- DIAGNOdent® laser cavity detection: By measuring the fluorescence in your teeth, Dr. Flynn can uncover the tiniest cavities and lesions below the surface of your teeth.
+- DIAGNOdent® laser cavity detection: By measuring the fluorescence in your teeth, Dr. Stubbs can uncover the tiniest cavities and lesions below the surface of your teeth.
 With earlier diagnosis, he can quickly treat these cavities to save your tooth and prevent more widespread damage.

 Oral Cancer Screenings